apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nvidia's split of soaring stock could boost retail investor appeal, Dow chances**
+**Nvidia CEO Jensen Huang: We're building AI factories**

-You can read more about it [here](https://www.reuters.com/markets/us/nvidias-split-soaring-stock-could-boost-retail-investor-appeal-dow-chances-2024-05-23/).
+You can read more about it [here](https://finance.yahoo.com/video/nvidia-ceo-jensen-huang-were-110014107.html).

 ## Requirements
 - Python 3.8